MSc Business Engineering, UMONS

-- Try your motivation
+- Test your motivation

 - Choose your school

 You need to identify what is your trigger.
 What will drive your motivation during the entire application process and year of study?
-I believe that an Full-Time MBA is for those who are looking for:
+I believe that a Full-Time MBA is for those who are looking for:

 - a career change (industry, job or location)

-- integrate a new network
+- a new network